Anurag-30/knowledge-base/05-Sql/ReadMe.md

 ## View The Contents Of A Table

 One can see the data inside the table using `SELECT` command. <br />

 `SELECT * FROM <table name>` <br />

-Here * lists all the records ins
+Here * lists all the records inside of a table.